 - Give yourself plenty of time to walk through the routine without hurrying.
 You never know when this will be the one night your child needs to talk about something really important, is in need of some affirmation and reassurance, or simply wants to be held for a while.
 This time together is precious, so enjoy it while it lasts.

 - Include some physical contact.
 We are social animals and physical touch has both mental and physical benefits.
-Welcome touch like a hug, a kiss, or a gentle massage will benefit both children and parents.
+Appropriate touch like a hug, a kiss, or a gentle massage will benefit both children and parents.